grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 ```

 ## Implementation
 We have been refactoring Tempo recently in anticipation of this, therefore Parquet-formatted blocks should be as easy as creating a new folder `/tempodb/encoding/vparquet` and implementing the `VersionedEncoding` interface.
-Tempo's parquet support will be based on the new library https://github.com/segmentio/parquet-go which we have used for all prototyping and have had execellent success with.
+Tempo's parquet support will be based on the new library https://github.com/segmentio/parquet-go which we have used for all prototyping and have had excellent success with.

 ### Write path